yapcona/Online_Art_Gallery_Website/README.md

 # Website template
 ## Online-Gallery

-Feel free to use it in your own projects (credit css artists (credits.txt) and me).
+This project started out as a college project, but quickly evolved into something I started to enjoy a lot of making.
+Feel free to use this Template on your own website.
+But credit the developers who delivered their expertise to create it (credits.txt and me).